mckennapsean/dissertation/content/05-worksheet.md

 decisions that they make when designing and evaluating a visualization encoding, user interaction, or data visualization system.
-While our introduction of a new framework for visualization design in [@sec:framework] codifies some of the high-level steps of the process for novice visualization designers, the four activities lack a breakdown or example of concrete steps to facilitate a novice utilizing this framework to walkthrough their own, real-world design process.
+While our introduction of a new framework for visualization design in [@sec:framework] codifies some of the high-level steps of the process for visualization designers, the four activities lack a breakdown or example of concrete steps to facilitate a novice utilizing this framework to walkthrough their own, real-world design process.
 To provide such a framing, we created new teaching materials for the design activity framework, such as visualization design worksheet for each design activity, a lecture on the design process showcased within a real-world project, and resources for learning how to design and sketch visualizations.

-These design activity worksheets for visualization novices present a high-level summary of each activity with more actionable, guided steps for novices to walk through the process of designing their own visualization system.
+These design activity worksheets for visualization novices present a high-level summary of each activity with more actionable, guided steps for students to walk through the process of designing their own visualization system.
 Furthermore, we validated the effectiveness and use of these worksheets and the overall framework in the context of a graduate-level visualization course taught at our